lubuntu-team/manual/source/3/3.3/3.3.1/mtpaint.rst

 How to launch
 -------------
-Go to the Applications Menu > Graphics > mtPaint graphic editor
+Go to the Applications Menu > Graphics > mtPaint graphic editor.

+mtpaint -s can be used to grab a screenshot and import it into mtpaint.